 The Play That Caused Stephen Fry to Flee England

-It was the play that went wrong, before The Play That Went Wrong.
+It was the play that went wrong, before The Play That Goes Wrong.
 Even in 1995, Stephen Fry was a huge star, riding the crest of a career wave that saw him popping up in all kinds of roles, in all kinds of places.
-His appearance as the Russian mole, George Blake, in Simon Gray’s Cell Mates, was the final straw.
-He wrote a note to Simon Gray expressing his despair at his poor acting abilities (amazingly to everyone else) and fled London for France.
+His appearance as the Russian mole, George Blake, in Simon Gray’s Cell Mates was the final straw.
+He wrote a note to Gray expressing his despair at his poor acting abilities (amazingly to everyone else) and fled London for France.
 Old friend Hugh Laurie attempted to make contact, and John le Carré wrote Fry a letter commiserating about the unintended consequences of fame and fortune.
 The play has not been seen again since.
 Until now.

 Last night we were treated to a strong, experienced cast led by Geoffrey Streatfeild as George Blake.
 Blake is famous for all the wrong reasons: never one of the official Cambridge spy ring that included Kim Philby and Anthony Blunt, he was the only one sent to prison.
 People say his Dutch heritage and unclear background allowed the authorities to punish Blake for all the crimes of the others.
 He received Britain’s longest ever prison sentence of 42 years, although the play and its accompanying programme confuse the exact length of his stay.
 His most notorious achievement on behalf of the KGB was to expose the plans for a so-called ‘audio’ tunnel into East Berlin.
 Yes, the Allies did build a tunnel to monitor electronic communications between the Russians, but the KGB knew about the tunnel before the first shovel hit the ground.
 Everything the Allies learned in the tunnel was misinformation, for which they had Blake to thank.